 The die-hard early season skiers have already blown off some of the pent-up energy (lots of that around after last season’s poor snow showing and early snowmelt.
 And some of it is that people just get busy with the upcoming holidays and don’t have time to ski.

 Can you imagine that?
 Too busy to ski when the slopes are covered in beautiful white?
 Nope, doesn’t make any sense to me, either.
-There’s snow on the slopes.
-What are you waiting for?

 Who’s open now in and near the Berkshires: